fawazshah/personal-website/README.md

 # Fawaz Shah - Personal Website

-Coded using raw HTML and CSS.
+Coded using raw HTML and CSS
+Available at fawazshah.github.io